Created by J.L. Abramo

 His second outing, Clutching at Straws (2003), also finds him on the road, tooling along in his '63 Chevy Impala convertible, doing those ol' private eye things he do so well, while Counting To Infinity (2004) finds the traveling gumshoe heading off to Chicago on the trail of a couple of ghosts.

-The latest so far, takes a bit of a weird hop, though.
-Set in 1990s LA, Chasing Charlie Chan (2013) works as a sort of prequel to the Jake Diamond series, and relates how Jake came to be in business with Jimmy Pigeon.
+He finally returned, sort of, in Abramo's Chasing Charlie Chan (2013).
+Set in the 1990s LA, the novel works as a sort of prequel to the Diamond series, and relates how Jake came to be in business with Jimmy Pigeon.
 Jake hardly figures in it, however -- the real story follows Jimmy, who's out to avenge the murder of his partner, Lenny Archer.

 Author J.L.
 Abramo was born in Brooklyn, New York, and earned a BA in Sociology and Education at the City College of New York and his Masters Degree in Social Psychology at the University of Cincinnati.
 He has been a long-time theater director and producer, stage and screen actor and arts journalist.
-He currently lives in Columbia, South Carolina.
+He currently lives in Denver, Colorado.